chrisfcarroll/Azure-VM-Run/README.md

 _*Required*_: `ssh` and some basic familiarity with it

 ```
+Start-OnVM.ps1 somecommand     -copy . fetch . -location uksouth
 Start-OnVM.ps1 -python main.py -copy . fetch . -location uksouth
 ```

 - First creates or confirms the Azure resources required:
-  - a resourceGroup (default name VMRun) in Azure location uksouth
+  - a resource group (default name VMRun) in Azure location uksouth
   - a VM (default name DSVM)
-    - with default size : NC6_PROMO
+    - with default size: NC6_PROMO
-    - with default image : microsoft-dsvm:ubuntu-1804:1804
+    - with default image: microsoft-dsvm:ubuntu-1804:1804
-    -accepts the license for the image
+    - accepts the license for the image
-    -sets the conda environment to python 3.7 with tensorflow
+    - sets the conda environment to python 3.7 with tensorflow
 - Then
   - copies your current working directory (without subdirectories) to the VM
-  - runs the given command "python main.py" on the VM in a tmux session
+  - runs the given command on the VM in a tmux session
-  - tails the command until you press Ctrl-C
+  - tails the command until you press Ctrl+C
   - copies the VM's home folder back to your local current working directory

 _NB At the point of connecting to a new VM, `ssh` will ask you if you are ok to connect to the new host_

 ### Yes but what about … ?
-See `Start-OnVM.ps1 -help` for more options and details.
+See `Start-OnVM.ps1 -help` for more options and details including conda environments, pip, cloning repos, recursive copy and fetch etc.

 To make good use of a VM to offload training, you will want to be familiar with `ssh`, `tmux`, your choice of unix shell, and/or `X-windows`.
 The GUI bells & whistles are portrayed at